DFKI-NLP/pegasus-bridle/README.md

 1. Activate the conda environment at the host: `conda activate {env}`.<br>
    Note: This is just required to pass the conda environment name to the wrapper script.
 You can also set a fixed name by directly overwriting the environment variable `CONDA_ENV` in the `.env` file (see above).
-2. Run `wrapper.sh` from your project directory and give the python command in the parameters to execute it:
+2. Run `wrapper.sh` from anywhere, e.g. your project directory, and give the python command in the parameters to execute it:
    ```
    bash path/to/wrapper.sh command with arguments
    ```